 End of court If the opponent does not play the ball, the game stops and restarts.
 The ball gets repositioned on the player's side.

-Net pass If the ball passes the net, relais release the interlock of the opponent and allow him to play.
+Net pass If the ball passes the net, relays release the interlock of the opponent and allow him to play.

 Return please see "Serve".